thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 </style>
 ```

 Note how CSS inlining also bears some *intelligence*, just like JavaScript's.
-Specifically,
-expressions output via *escaped* expressions like `[[${classname}]]` will be escaped as
+Specifically, expressions output via *escaped* expressions like `[[${classname}]]`
-**CSS identifiers**.
-That is why our `classname = 'main elems'` has turned into `main\ elems`
+will be escaped as **CSS identifiers**.
+That is why our `classname = 'main elems'`
-in the fragment of code above.
+has turned into `main\ elems` in the fragment of code above.

 ### Advanced features: CSS natural templates, etc.

-In an equivalent way to what was explained before for JavaScript, CSS inlining also
+In an equivalent way to what was explained before for JavaScript, CSS inlining
-allows for our `<style>` tags to work both statically and dynamically, i.e. to work
+also allows for our `<style>` tags to work both statically and dynamically, i.e.
-as **CSS natural templates** by means of wrapping inlined expressions in comments.
+ as **CSS natural templates** by means of wrapping inlined expressions in
+ comments.
 See:

 ```html
 <style th:inline="css">